GaryNanTie/AGI/README.md

 'Quantum Attention' - The quantum nature of fibration abduction attention.
 A LLM paradigm shift from similarity to explanation.

 'Quantum Attention Algorithm' DOI: 10.13140/RG.2.2.16357.87522

+'Attention Entanglement' - Transformer attention uses statistical correlation to update queries, and fibration abduction attention on top, takes into account key-value semantics,finding a key to explain the value returned.
+The latter has a quantum interpretation, indeed a fibration lifting is an entanglement.
+Entanglements (inner loop) can be refined using a Renyi α-entropy criterion, as part of a simultaneous query and key update (outer loop).
+Thus the value returned then reflects refinement of both query-key similarity and key-value semantics.